The Paleface (1948)

 Jane Russell and Bob Hope

 'The Paleface' is a comedy movie, and Western parody made in 1948, directed by Norman Z McLeod, and starring Bob Hope and Jane Russell.
-It was the highest grossing movie that Bob Hope made in his career.
+It was the highest grossing movie that Bob Hope made in his career and the third highest grossing movie of 1948.
 The film is notable for the song 'Buttons and Bows', sung by Hope, which won the Academy Award for Best Song.

 Search Amazon for 'The Paleface'

-Jane Russell plays the gunslinging Calamity Jane, recruited by the US government to help track down a gang of renegade whites who are selling guns to the Indians.
-In order to pose as an emigrant on a wagon train going West she marries Painless Peter Potter, an incompetent and cowardly dentist she encounters in a bathhouse - one doesn't look for plausiblity in such material.
-As Painless, Bob Hope has a wonderful time, letting forth a fusilade of jokes on the principle that if you didn't like this one, there will be another one along in a minute. " Help, help, there's a million Indians out here against one coward!"
+Jane Russell appears in her third picture as the gunslinging Calamity Jane, and she takes her chance well to show her quality as an actress, singer, and comedienne.
+She is recruited by the US government to help track down a gang who are selling guns to the Indians.
+She goes undercover, posing as an emigrant on a wagon train, and pretends to fall in love with and marries Painless Peter Potter, an incompetent and cowardly dentist played to the hilt by Bob Hope.
+As Painless, he has a wonderful time, playing his stock 'cowardly lecher' character and wisecracking his way through every situation. " Help, help, there's a million Indians out here against one coward!"

 Much of the humor in 'The Paleface' is along predictable lines with Indians inhaling the dentist's laughing gas and Hope performing all manner of unheroics, leading to his being mistaken for a courageous Indian fighter thanks to Jane's sharpshooting.
 Hope is of course madly attracted to the curvaceous Russell - "You've got just the kind of mouth I like to work on."
 There's a running joke about the endlessly postponed consummation of the marriage as Russell gets on with the job of defeating the bad guys.